 Types of Equine Therapy at Mariposa Center

-As a non-profit facility in Orange County that offers equine therapy, the Mariposa Center team incorporates EAP as a treatment method for clients recovering from substance abuse and struggling with mental wellness challenges like anxiety and depression.
+As a non-profit facility in Orange County that offers equine therapy, the Mariposa Center team incorporates EAP as a treatment method for clients recovering from substance use and struggling with mental wellness challenges like anxiety and depression.

 “We have relied on equine therapy as part of our services for years because the benefits are so powerful.
 Clients at Mariposa are often surprised by how much of a difference their sessions with horses can make – and frankly, sometimes we are too.”